bzotto/Scriptor/README.md

 Once you've assembled the file, you have a raw program binary.
 You can turn this into a cassette image using the [bin2sphere](https://github.com/bzotto/bin2sphere) tool.
 From there the `.cassette` image file can be turned into a Kansas City standard format `wav` file for use on real hardware, or can be loaded directly into my [Sphere web emulator](https://sphere.computer/emulator).

 The cold start entry point is at `$200`.
-There is a "warm start" entry at `$205` that does not reset the document area, so if you end up doing a system reset you have a chance at rescuing the document.
+There is a "warm start" entry at `$205` that does not reset the document area, so if you end up doing a system reset you have a chance at rescuing the document if you come back via `$205`.

 ## Using Scriptor